 Okay!
 Well that’s called a brochure!
 And if you start treating your website like just a glorified brochure that’s all anyone’s ever going to do on your website.
 They’re going to check you out and then they’re going to move on and check out five or ten of your competitors as well.

-So, you should be asking a lot more of your website.
+So, when creating a website for your business, you should be asking a lot more of your website.
 It can do a lot of the heavy lifting inside your business.
 It can be your number one salesperson 24 hours a day basically.
 Virtually it can bust any objections visitors have to your site.
 It can prime the sale filling your calendar with appointments and consultations.
 Building your email list of future paying customers.